Interested in seeing where your fellow MSIH classmates are now?

 Ariela Orkaby, M.D., M.P.H., is an assistant professor of medicine at Brigham and Women’s Hospital, and instructor in medicine at Harvard Medical School.
 She completed an advanced geriatric research fellow at VA Boston Healthcare system.

 In July 2017, Dr. Orkaby received a Career Development Award from the National Institute on Aging’s Boston Older Americans Independence Center.
 The award amount of $100,000 will further Dr. Orkaby’s research on frailty to examine the hypothesis that aspirin use is associated with lower risk of frailty and functional limitation in older adults.

 Class of 2009

-Connie Keung, M.D., is a physician at the Indiana University at the Moi Teaching and Referral Hospital (MTRH), a national referral hospital in Kenya.
-She also represents the surgical program of the Academic Model Providing Access to Healthcare.
+Connie Keung, M.D., is a surgeon at Indiana University Health-Riley Children’s Health Hospital.Previously, she was a physician at the Indiana University at the Moi Teaching and Referral Hospital (MTRH), a national referral hospital in Kenya.
+She represented the surgical program of the Academic Model Providing Access to Healthcare.
 Dr. Keung completed her residency in surgery at Columbia University Medical Center.
 She spends her time operating, teaching surgery to medical students and residents, and assisting with the development and evaluation of the surgical curriculum.